Igigog/anomaly-modding-book/src/tutorials/animations/creating-hud-hands-animation-in-blender.md

-# Creating a hud hands animation in Blender
+# Creating a HUD Hands Animation in Blender

 ## Beginning